 A bevy of bikinis, madcap situations and a handful of solid laughs made HOT MOVES a hot commodity for late night basic cable throughout the late 1980s and early 1990s, most memorably on the USA Network’s “Up All Night”.
 For anyone who grew up in the 1980s, HOT MOVES will feel like a visual time capsule of the decade thanks in part to an abundance of second unit filler that documents the active social life of the Venice Beach boardwalk.
 Break dancers battle and uber-tanned muscle men lift weights while girls in neon colored spandex roller-skate in between voyeuristic tourists, awestruck by the sunny California culture.
 Strangely, the proceedings feel innocent in contrast to today’s sexually driven marketplace, a comment noted by director Jim Sotos (SWEET SIXTEEN) on the disc's commentary track.
 While some things never change, such as the eagerness of a teenage male to lose his virginity, the way we view and discuss sex has.
 Whereas the AMERICAN PIE series, whose first entry owes much to HOT MOVES, cover topics far racier than those found here, HOT MOVES trumps its contemporaries in its displays of female flesh, both in quality and quantity.

 Let’s be honest.
 Anyone paying good money to see a sex comedy is not going to be as disappointed in the infrequency of laughs as there are in the lack of nudity.
 With HOT MOVES you get both, with a strong enfaces on the nudity.
 Fans of Tinto Brass will be particularly smitten with HOT MOVES as director Jim Sotos has an affinity for zeroing in and focusing on a number of tight and taught derrieres.
 Almost every inch of the female cast is on full display with Deborah Richter providing the film's most rising performance.
 The fashion of the early 1980s, which look ridiculous on just about anybody else, seems tailor made for Deborah whose voluptuous body is more than enough enthusiasm for Michael and his friends.
-Penthouse Pet Monique Gabrielle (DEATHSTALKER II) is also quite eye catching, as is the film's most notorious scene, that of the boys spying on a female at a nude beach.
+Penthouse Pet Monique Gabrielle (DEATHSTALKER II) is also quite eye catching, as is the film's most notorious scene, that of the boys spying on a female at a nude beach (by jason).
 How a movie that shows over a dozen nude ladies running in slow motion down the beach, backed by a bastardization of the CHARIOTS OF FIRE theme, managed to make its way out of the MPAA without an X rating is surely as sign of the times.
 The only way a producer could get away with the same scene today would be to release the picture “unrated”, straight to DVD.

 While it is the ladies that draw your attention for the vast majority of the film’s 85 minute running time, there are a couple of male cast members of note.
 Michael Zorek is pitch perfect as Barry, the brains behind the pact and delivery man for almost every laugh.
 Michael is also the film's most recognizable 1980s actor having stared in HIGH SCHOOL U.S.A. and opposite Kelly LeBrock in THE WOMAN IN RED.
 Punky Brewster’s dad Virgil Frye (REVENGE OF THE NINJA) plays an adult shop owner, credited only as “The Porno Man”.
 While his role is minor, his character gets more laughs than many of the main cast.
 All present are capable enough, but at the end of the day forgettable when compared to their female co-stars and the various states of undress they find themselves in.